Home

 Cobalt Chapel are another project from Jarrod 'Regal Worm' Gosling, this time a duo with Cecilia Fage, whose first, eponymous 2017 album (****) is a thing of beauty, albeit one free of any Mellotronic involvement.
 Two years on, Variants is described on its Bandcamp page as 'the first album, reimagined and reincarnated through a spectral prism of dreamlike drones and psychedelics', its material converted into drifting waves of vintage ambience, possibly at its best on the harmonium-fuelled Fruit Falls From The Apple Tree, The Lamb and Black Eyes.
 Jarrod's Mellotron only obviously appears on one track, with flutes all over Singing Camberwell Beauty, although I'm giving the distant flutes on Two the benefit of the doubt, too.

 The same year's Mountain EP shows another side to the duo, far more rhythmic and synth-led than before, at its best on the ten-minute Canticle, which merges the disparate styles the most effectively.
 Jarrod plays occasional Mellotron strings on Canticle, until a mad, angular flute melody suddenly appears out of nowhere most of the way through, with cello and strings parts thrown into the mix.
 Their remix of Mzylkypop's Witches In These Parts has a lot in common with Mountain (song, not EP), being an energetic indie effort, a few seconds of Jarrod's Mellotron strings apparent at one point.
+2021's Orange Synthetic continues the path begun on Mountain, albeit with more overt Canterburyesque moves, particularly on opener In Company and Cry A Spyral.
+Highlights include the propulsive Message To and the massed vocal arrangements on Our Angel Polygon and E.B., but fans of the EP are unlikely to be disappointed.
+A handful of Goslingtron tracks, with volume-pedalled high-end flutes on Message To, a monophonic string line on Cry A Spyral, string and flute lines on Pretty Mire, Be My Friend and distant strings on the closing title track.

 Facebook